-Reporting and our response to alleged incidents and responding to reports of sexual violence and sexual harassment parents/carers, staff, and visitors to confidently report abuse, knowing their concerns will be treated seriously.
+Reporting and our response to alleged incidents and responding to reports of sexual violence and sexual harassment

+All reports of child on child abuse will be dealt with on a case by case basis with the designated safeguarding lead (DSL) or their deputy taking a leading role using their professional judgement and supported by other agencies such as social care or the police as required.
+We want children, parents/carers, staff, and visitors to confidently report abuse, knowing their concerns will be treated seriously.
 We recognise that our school's initial response to a report of child-on-child abuse is incredibly important - how we respond to a report can encourage or undermine the confidence of future victims to report or come forward.